Skip to content

 Supported environment variables

-• FHIRCRAFT_DISABLE_WARNINGS: 'true' to disable validation warnings
+• FHIRCRAFT_DISABLE_WARNINGS: 'true' to disable all validation warnings

 • FHIRCRAFT_VALIDATION_MODE: 'strict', 'lenient', or 'skip'